Guidance on how to submit your thesis for examination.

 |Pages to be numbered consecutively, including appendices||Yes||Yes||Yes|

-Theses will be sent out to examiners electronically, along with reports and guidance notes, as soon as the Turnitin report has been checked and the thesis has been cleared for examination.
+Theses will be sent out to examiners electronically, along with reports and guidance notes, as soon as the Turnitin similarity check has been completed and the thesis has been cleared for examination.
 Theses will normally be despatched to the examiners within three working days of receipt of confirmation that the Turnitin originality report is acceptable and provided the examiners have been formally appointed by the faculty.

 Should a student’s time limit run out once they have submitted their thesis (but before their award has been made), they can go to SSiD (located in the Students’ Union) to have their UCard renewed for the interim period.